xmos/lib_lin/app_lin_demo/doc/quickstart.rst

 Run the Application
 +++++++++++++++++++

-Now that the application has been compiled, the next step is to run it on the Slicekit Core Board using the tools to load the application over JTAG (via the XTAG2 and XTAG Adapter card) into the xCORE multicore microcontroller.
+Now that the application has been compiled, the next step is to run it on the sliceKIT Core Board using the tools to load the application over JTAG (via the xTAG2 and xTAG Adapter card) into the xCORE multicore microcontroller.

    #.
 Select the file ``app_lin_demo.xc`` in the ``app_lin_demo`` project from the Project Explorer.
 This resides in the /src directory.
    #.
 From the ``Run`` pull down menu, select ``Run Configurations``.
 In the left hand pane of the run configurations dialogue, you will see the ``xCORE Application``.
 Double click (or right click-new) ``xCORE Application``.
 You will see the ``Main`` tab of the right hand pane containing target options.
 Ensure that ``hardware`` is selected from the Device options box.
-If you only see ``Simulator`` as the available target then please check to ensure the XTAG-2 debug adapter is properly connected to your host workstation.
-Next choose ``Run XScope output server`` from the I/O options selection near the bottom.
+If you only see ``Simulator`` as the available target then please check to ensure the xTAG-2 debug adapter is properly connected to your host workstation.
+Next choose ``Run xSCOPE output server`` from the I/O options selection near the bottom.
 This will enable collection of fast debug print lines from the application.
    #.
 Now run the application by clicking on the ``Run`` button at the bottom right.
 When the application is running, click on the ``Console`` tab a the bottom of xTIMEcomposer.
    #.
 You should see the text ``LIN bus master, 1 x ISBUS slice, demo app started.`` in the console window and the LEDs on the ISBUS slice should be flashing briefly every 250ms.
 This indicates activity on the UART pins that are connected to the transceiver.